Decoding Robinhood Markets's Options Activity: What's the Big Picture?

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $24.0 to $40.0 for Robinhood Markets over the recent three months.
+After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $30.0 and $40.0 for Robinhood Markets, spanning the last three months.

 Biggest Options Spotted: